Valrravn/teamcity-samples-core-concepts/README.md

 * **Config B** — a dummy configuration running in parallel with Config A.
 * **Config C** — waits configurations A and B to finish before it can run.
 Since this sample is not linked to any remote repository, TeamCity detects no new pending changes on new change runs.

   TeamCity allows dependent configurations to reuse previous builds of upstream configurations if there were no configuration changes and no new commits were made to a remote repository.
-This default dependency setting is applied to the A &rarr; C link.
+This default dependency setting is applied to the "A &rarr; C" link.
 In addition, Config C employs an artifact dependency to import file produced by Config A.

   ```
    dependency(ConfigA) {